 Cover them with plastic wrap once the eggs are filled, and refrigerate them if you are not serving them right away.

 To store the leftovers, place them in an airtight container in a single layer and refrigerate them for up to 4 days.
 I think after two days they are not as fresh and tasty as they used to be, so aim to finish them before that.

 How to serve these deviled eggs with ham:

-Deviled ham stuffed eggs are served cold as appetizers.
+Deviled ham-stuffed eggs are served cold as appetizers.
 If you make them the day before, do not place any garnishes or decorations on top of them.
-Do that before serving them so they look at their best.
+Do that before serving them so they look their best.
 Also, do not keep them at room temperature for more than two hours.

 More recipes to enjoy:

 - 8 hard-boiled eggs